-There are a few district attorneys in Pennsylvania who have charged teens with a felony offense for sexting, saying it falls under the child pornography statute, however, no Pennsylvania court has upheld a felony child pornography conviction for teen sexting.
+There are a few district attorneys in Pennsylvania who have charged teens with a felony offense for sexting, saying it falls under the child pornography statute.
+However, no Pennsylvania court has upheld a felony child pornography conviction for teen sexting.

-If approved by the Senate and signed into law, HB 2189 sexting would be defined as a second degree misdemeanor offense.
 While the DA's office seems to think this is a good way to address a problem behavior by teens, there are no sentencing guidelines for this misdemeanor under the Juvenile Act.
 A judge can impose any sentence up to four years, with jurisdiction lasting until the young person is 21.

 A criminal charge of any kind can have a serious, negative effect on a young person's life.
 Whether a felony or misdemeanor, a charge under the Juvenile Act could result in time in a juvenile detention center and a juvenile record that could lead to problems finding a job or getting financial aid for school until the young person is able to get his or her record sealed or expunged.

 Criminalizing an admittedly unwise behavior that 25 percent of teens engage in, consensually, is taking things too far.